M-Sc-AUT/M.Sc-Computer-Architecture/Advanced Computer Architecture/Useful Documents/README.md

 ### Simulator:
-   In this code we developed a python code for simulation Tomasulo algorithm
+In this code we developed a python code for simulation Tomasulo algorithm.
+You can check source code [here]()
-5.

 ## Scoreboarding Algorithm